openedx/edx-documentation/en_us/install_operations/source/configuration/sites/index.rst

-.. _Configuring Sites:
+.. _Configuring Open edX Sites:

 ######################################################
-Configuring Sites
+Configuring Open edX Sites
 ######################################################

 You can configure multiple sites within your Open edX installation.
 A site